Are your Google Workspace and Microsoft 365 cloud apps CIPA compliant?

 - Restricting minors’ access to materials that could be harmful to them

-For school districts using cloud apps like those provided by G Suite and Microsoft 365, these requirements absolutely cover communications and access to content on these school-provided applications.
+For school districts using cloud apps like those provided by Google Workspace and Microsoft 365, these requirements absolutely cover communications and access to content on these school-provided applications.

 It’s a very real problem.
 There are many documented cases of students sharing improper content, images, and videos via school Google Drives, and other cloud-based communication platforms.
 Students also often use Google Docs as “chat rooms” because content filtering doesn’t stop them, and most school districts don’t have the ability to monitor for these unauthorized chat rooms.